 At a time when we are swooning over the declines we have endured, at a time when we are rightly focused on our families, our co-workers, our companies, our communities and our health, there will be a window.

 A window that may not be when the dust clears, but perhaps rather right in the middle of the storm, when those who are prepared, and those who have the presence of mind to act (I mean buy) realize amazing opportunity to recover and enhance.
 I want to be ready.

-The opinions expressed in this material do not necessarily reflect the views of LPL Financial.
 Opinions are solely the writer's and are for general information only and are not intended to provide specific advice or recommendations for any individual.
-Marc Ruiz is a wealth adviser and partner with Oak Partners and registered representative of LPL Financial.
+Stock investing involves risk, including loss of principal.
+Marc Ruiz is a wealth advisor and partner with Oak Partners and registered representative of LPL Financial.
 Contact Marc at firstname.lastname@example.org.
 Securities offered through LPL Financial, member FINRA/SIPC.

 To view Marc's past articles please visit https://www.nwitimes.com/business/columnists/f-marc-ruiz/